zukunft/zukunft.com/docs/code_objects_all.md

 │       │   │   │   ├── sandbox_list_named
 │       │   │   │   │   ├── component_list - list of predefined system components
 │       │   │   │   │   ├── formula_list - a simple list of formulas
+│       │   │   │   │   ├── group_list - a list of word and triple groups
 │       │   │   │   │   ├── phrase_list - a list of phrase (word or triple) objects
 │       │   │   │   │   ├── term_list - a list of word, triple, verb or formula objects
 │       │   │   │   │   ├── source_list - al list of source objects